 Ever since I got into textile and started to learn about their rich history I have had a fascination with alpacas.
 This seems to be a common theme (this and sheep) among weavers and fiber artists.

 Also, technically the mug description says it’s a llama not an alpaca, but it is still super cute and close enough for me!

 Don’t Forget Wrapping!

-While not completely necessary, a unique wrapping job for your well thought out present is a great addition that the receiver would really appreciate.
+While not completely necessary, a unique wrapping job for your well-thought-out present is a great addition that the receiver would really appreciate.

 One option that I really like is wrapping your gift in fabric!
-You can use store bought fabric (find something that will appeal to them – like star wars or puppies!)
+You can use store-bought fabric (find something that will appeal to them – like star wars or puppies!)
 Another option for the fabric is to design your own for that personal touch!

-If you’re still not sure what to give the weaver and fiber artist in your life – there is always the gift card!
+If you are still not sure what to give the weaver and fiber artist in your life – there is always the gift card!
 Grab a gift card from their favorite LYS (local yarn store), favorite online yarn store ( I LOVE the Woolery!), or Etsy!
 Because really, a fiber artist in a yarn store is like a kid in a candy store – except probably more extreme.

 ⇣ Love It?
 Share It! ⇣